Prosserc/python_chess/README.md

    2. Filters based on additional conditions e.g. first move and if taking for pawns etc.;
    3. Filter based on moves that would put you in check (for each possible move):
       - check each player on other side whether they could move to King;
-   4. Castling?;
-   5. Swap pawns at other side of board;
 2. Reflect moves that are allowed in board.display and game.pieces:
    1. Incl takes / swaps etc;
 3. Build interactive prompts for users to specify moves in turn: